Aaqib041/xebiaww.github.io/_posts/2014-09-12-soap-ui-properties.md

 ·         It can be used a temporary storage for validating the end result of any test (like in assertion).

-**SOAP UI LEVELS OF PROPERTIES**
+##SOAP UI LEVELS OF PROPERTIES

+###Global Properties:
+specify/define the properties associated with installed version of soapUI.
+These properties can be access across the project/test suites/ test cases and so on.
+### Project Properties:
+specify the properties associated with the current project.
+This property can be used by all the subset (test suite, test case, test step, script) of the project.
+###Test Suite Properties:
+specify the properties associated with the current test suite.
+This property can be used by all the subset (test case, test step, script) of the test suite.
+### Test Cases Properties:
+specify the properties associated with the current test case.
+This property can be used by all the subset (test step, script) of the test cases.
+###Test Step Properties:
-# **Global Properties**: specify/define the properties associated with installed version of soapUI.
-These properties can be access across the project/test suites/ test cases and so on. # **Project Properties**: specify the properties associated with the current project.
-This property can be used by all the subset (test suite, test case, test step, script) of the project. # **Test Suite Properties**: specify the properties associated with the current test suite.
-This property can be used by all the subset (test case, test step, script) of the test suite. # **Test Cases Properties**: specify the properties associated with the current test case.
-This property can be used by all the subset (test step, script) of the test cases. # **Test Step Properties**: specify the properties associated with the current test step.
-This property can be used by all the subset (test step, property transfer, script) of the test steps **Snapshots:** ![Soapui Properties][2]
+specify the properties associated with the current test step.
+This property can be used by all the subset (test step, property transfer, script) of the test steps

+##Snapshots ![Soapui Properties][2]

 **How to use properties as parmaeterization in SoapUI.**